ArrofiFahmi/Amazon_Rating_Sales/README.md

 plt.show()
 ```
 ![image alt](https://github.com/ArrofiFahmi/Amazon_Rating_Sales/blob/main/Images/Rating%20vs%20Discount%20Percentage%20by%20Product%20Category.png?raw=true)
-### Insights into Probabilities of Top Skills appearing in Job Posts for Entry Level Data Roles
 #### Key Observations:
   - Rating : Product ratings range from 2.0 to 5.0, with the majority concentrated between 3.5 and 4.5.
   - Discounted Percentage : Discount percentages range from 0% to 80%, with many data points around 40% to 60%
-  - Category Diversity: Categories such as Electronics, Home&Kitchen, and Health&PersonalCare are well-represented, with some variation in their distribution across the discount and rating spectrum.
+  - Category Diversity: Categories such as Electronics, Home & Kitchen, and Computer & Accessories are well-represented, with some variation in their distribution across the discount and rating spectrum.
 #### Key Analysis:
   1. Rating Trends Across Discounts:
      - Products with higher ratings (above 4.0) tend to be offered across a wide range of discount percentages, particularly between 20% and 80%.